Cmeo97/Adaptation-through-prediction-MAIC/README.md

-The code will be added soon
+The code will be added soon.